 This means they will use a ‘killer’ yeast to take out native yeasts and bacteria and then inoculate with another yeast two days later to complete the fermentation.

-As Los Chacayes evolves in the coming vintages, Thibault (above) says the next step will be to use selected native yeasts.
-“This year we are going to send some musts to a company which is going to develop all the yeasts and we’re going to choose the yeasts that come from our vineyard.”
+As Los Chacayes continues to evolve in the coming vintages, Thibault (above) says the next step will be to use selected native yeasts.
+“This year we sent some musts to a company which is going to develop all the yeasts and we’re going to choose the yeasts that come from our vineyard.”

 The one thing about this legendary wine that remains constant is the unique site where the grapes grow – a high-altitude semi-desert with one of the highest density plantings in the world.